iamasink/webpage/content/blog/2024-12-03-1_bluesky-custom-feed.md

  or if while testing the manual url, you get this
 ` {"error":"UnsupportedAlgorithm","message":"Unsupported algorithm"}`
   its from having the wrong DID or feed url, basically any part past `feed=` being wrong causes this i think.

+> Hmm, some kind of issue occurred when contacting the feed server.
+Please let the feed owner know about this issue.
+> Message from server: XRPCNotSupported

+probably you pointed to the wrong domain, or are hosting the wrong thing on the port you chose. happens to me if i run a nextjs dev server on port 3000 and visit the feed.

 [^1]: shortname - i think this is also referred to as the *record name*, but i will just refer to it as shortname. its what shows up in the url if you click on the published feed on your profile, eg in `https://bsky.app/profile/iamas.ink/feed/test2`, its `test2`